-The target population is adults of color in the Spring County region.
-The self-defined boundaries of this work include nine construction trade occupations and related unions; all major contractors; and all adult construction training programs (and related funding), including nonprofits, colleges, and unions.
+The result is shifting the population of adults of color in the Spring County region.
+The boundaries of this work include nine construction trade occupations and all adult construction training programs, provided by nonprofits, colleges, and unions.
 It also includes state and local leaders with authority over construction hiring requirements in publicly financed projects.
-The primary geography is the Spring County region, although there is some consideration for statewide construction needs because construction workers are highly mobile.
+The primary geography is the Spring County region.

-Systems can be understood based on these interrelated concepts Current system snapshot Desired systems changes are two-fold: systems changes (in blue) and changed results for target population (in orange) Relationships Contractors, unions, and training providers interact both individually and in an ad hoc manner, and the few relationships that do exist are contentious.
-There is no forum to develop these relationships.
-Contractors, unions, and training providers interact regularly in a group format designed to build relationships and systematically work through workforce development issues.
-Resources The resources currently spent on workforce training are unclear.
-Aggregate training resources, uses, and results are collectively understood.
-Rules The state-required minority participation rate is set at X%.
-Minority participation rate goals are voluntarily set for private development projects.
-Roles (and power) Contractors hold significant hiring power (except on hiring mandates from government), although unions have a monopoly on a significant share of projects.
+Current system snapshot Desired system changes are two-fold: systems changes (in blue) and changed results (in orange) Roles (and power) Contractors hold significant hiring power (except on hiring mandates from government), although unions have a monopoly on a significant share of projects.
 Nonunion training providers have little or no influence.
 Contractors acknowledge the value of union and nonunion training partners; unions accept and value nonunion training partners as necessary "on-ramp" training providers.
 Nonunion training partners acknowledge their important but tertiary role in the construction workforce.
-Perspectives Stakeholders do not have a shared vision.
+Relationships (and perspectives) Contractors, unions, and training providers interact both individually and in an ad hoc manner, and the few relationships that do exist are contentious.
+There is no forum to develop these relationships.
+Stakeholders do not have a shared vision.
 Worker voice is limited to unions, which are not racially diverse.
+Contractors, unions, and training providers interact regularly in a group format designed to build relationships and systematically work through workforce development issues.
 Contractors, unions, and training providers have a defined workforce governance structure and describe needs, vision, goals (including plans to diversify the construction sector - see desired system result below), strategies, activities, budget, and timeline.
 Union worker voice, including leadership, is racially diverse.
-Target population results People of color represent 23% of the total regional workforce, but only 12% of the construction workforce.
+Rules The state-required minority participation rate is set at X%.
+Minority participation rate goals are voluntarily set for private development projects.
+Resources The resources currently spent on workforce training are unclear.
+Aggregate training resources, uses, and results are collectively understood.
+Results People of color represent 23% of the total regional workforce, but only 12% of the construction workforce.
 Short term: 50% increase in participation among people of color in the next five years.
 Long term: People of color are proportionately represented in the construction trades workforce.
 (Disclaimer: Results can be tracked, but changes will take time; even when change occurs, there is a significant time delay.)